atomicojs/hooks/src/components/a-router/a-router.md

 ---
 title: <a-router/>
-description: Component that allows rendering different views based on a selector and resizing the container
+description: Group of components to work with dynamic import based on the browser path
 group: Components
 ---